SACRED VALLEY OF THE INCAS IN CUSCO

 Agricultural activity in this area benefited from the presence of the Patacancha creek, where there are large terraces that currently are damaged and abandoned.

-the Rainbow City is located 28 km. northwest of the Cusco city, over 3,762 meters, at an intermediate location between the highlands and warm valley, surrounded by snow-capped Salkantay, Veronica and Soray.
+Rainbow City has located 28 km. northwest of the Cusco city, over 3,762 meters, at an intermediate location between the highlands and warm valley, surrounded by snow-capped Salkantay, Veronica, and Soray.
 The view from here is awesome.
 Chinchero was chosen by the Inca Tupac Yupanqui to establish his residence

 - Entrance fees to all touristic attractions

 - Professional bilingual guide (English - Spanish) along with your excursions.

 - Sacred Valley included the visit of Pisaq, Andean Market Archaeological parks of Pisaq, Ollantaytambo, and Chinchero.

 - Entrance to recreational sites, such as "Clubs" "Waters Springs, Amusement Parks "